LLNL/axom/src/docs/sphinx/dev_guide/gpu_porting.rst

     management of memory on machines with multiple memory devices like NUMA and GPUs.

-From RAJA and Umpire, Axom derives a set of convenience macros and ``axom``-namespaced wrappers encapsulating commonly used RAJA and Umpire functions, and preset execution spaces for host/device execution.
+From RAJA and Umpire, Axom derives a set of convenience macros and function wrappers in the ``axom`` namespace encapsulating commonly-used RAJA and Umpire functions, and preset execution spaces for host/device execution.

 For the user's guide on using GPU utilities, see also